react-cosmos/react-cosmos/CONTRIBUTING.md

 [The Best Code is No Code At All.](http://blog.codinghorror.com/the-best-code-is-no-code-at-all/) Start with this in mind before writing code.

-React Cosmos is [monorepo](packages) with many small packages.
+React Cosmos is a [monorepo](packages) with many small packages.
 This makes it possible to design isolated units, but also to build and test all packages together (inside one of the [examples](examples)).

 ## Progress